 PROTECTION FROM OUTSIDE THREATS

 The most obvious control for your home is the security-related features such as electronic door locks, CCTV devices and motion sensors.
-In addition to these, our smart security systems can also control lights, automate windows and shades, and can even simulate occupancy by mimicking you being at home.
+In addition to these, our smart home security systems can also control lights, automate windows and shades, and can even simulate occupancy by mimicking you being there when you are out.

 When integrated with our Smart Home OS 3 (Operating System), a smart home security system provides peace of mind and helps your home run like a well-oiled machine.